rkgIITBh/data-structures.github.io/HTML/moreOnBinaryTree.md

 However, it is not always possible to create a unique tree when preorder and postorder lists are available.
-Following example shows that two different tree may have the same pair of lists for preorder and postorder traversals.
+Following example shows that two different trees may have the same pair of lists for preorder and postorder traversals.
 We need an additional condition for constructing a unique tree from preorder and postorder list.
 If the tree is known to be a strictly binary tree, then a unique tree can be found.
 Figures below illustrate the